 Writing Style Guide: The following guide must be used for all written assignments and can be found in the Lessons and the Announcements.

 Publication Manual of the American Psychological Association (6th ed.).
 Washington, D.C.: American Psychological Association.

-Supplemental Readings: The Supplemental Readings can be found in the Resource folder and in the Week 3 Forum
+Supplemental Readings: The Supplemental Readings can be found below and in the in the Week 3 Forum